 Matrix Spike Results for Hydrocarbons

 We used a compressed natural gas standard (72% methane) to perform matrix spikes on the sampling system.
 We injected the gas standard into the sampling inlet at a known rate through a stainless steel tee, and we collected canister samples normally.
-We also collected samples directly from the standard cylinder.
+We also collected samples directly from the standard cylinder to verify the composition of gas in the cylinder.
 We performed these tests during regular engine exhaust sampling in the field and while sampling ambient air at the USU laboratory.
-The results in Figure 3-2 show the recovery of compounds in the matrix spike samples compared to expected recovery, which was based on the results of samples collected directly from the standard cylinder.
+The results in Figure 3-2 show the recovery of compounds in the matrix spike samples.

+In the figure, 100% recovery means that the total amount of all hydrocarbons measured with our emissions measurement system during matrix spikes was 100% of what we expected to measure, as calculated from the known composition of the natural gas standard and the flow rate of the standard into the system, and as corrected for concentrations of each compound in samples collected under the same conditions but without natural gas standard added.
+Values in the figure greater than 100% mean that we measured more hydrocarbons than expected during matrix spikes, and values less than 100% mean the opposite.